tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 This document defines the following terms:

 Oblivious Proxy:
-: A resolution server that proxies encrypted client DNS queries to another resolution server that will be able to decrypt the query (the Oblivious Target).
+: A server that proxies encrypted client DNS queries to a resolution server that will be able to decrypt the query (the Oblivious Target).
+Oblivious DoH servers can function as proxies, but other non-resolver proxy servers could also be used.

 Oblivious Target:
 : A resolution server that receives encrypted client DNS queries and